 - Access to support young carers with an assessment

 - One-to-one support to Young Carers who have complex needs

 - Work with schools on how to support Young Carers and their families

 - Signposting to other support services

 - Support a young carer’s transition to being an adult carer

-Southampton Information Directory gives examples of some of the ways young carers provide support.
+- Our directory of support services gives examples of some of the ways young carers can be supported

 - Young Carers Futures Programme Hub - Carers Trust

 - Advice and support for young carers - The Children's Society

 - Supporting Professionals - Young Carers - The Children's Society